RobertTalbert/discretecs/MTH325-Fall2022/design-notes/MTH 325 initial planning.md

 + Given a list with a total ordering, I can construct the binary search tree.
 + I can list the vertices of a tree in the order they are visited using the preorder, inorder, and postorder traversals.

+## Step 2

+High level outline of the class and its components.

+**Focus of the course:** MTH 325 is an even mix of content/skills and concept/processes.
+There is a fair amount of straight-up skills that students need to learn and terminology, etc. But the point of view from which we do it, is fairly conceptual.
+The inclusion of proof skews this a little more toward the conceptual than MTH 225.

+**Types of assessments:**

+- Proof assignments, where students have to write proofs and then submit them for peer review.
+(So it's based on both writing proofs and peer reviewing others'.)
+  - Maybe a portfolio that is assembled from a variety of proof problems that I assign.
+Ungraded.
+Every so often we have days set aside for peer review of works in progress.
+Students pick which ones to review and include in their portfolios.
+More types of proof = Better.
+More proofs = Better.
+More peer reviews = Better.
+- Application problems, where basic stuff gets applied to real situations.
+  - Maybe it's just one portfolio and students are tasked with doing a mix of proof and applications.
+- Daily Prep, getting first contact with new info and generating data and examples that we can then use in class meetings
+  - Won't have time to do videos all the time, so mostly this is like "look at these definitions, now look at the examples and tell me something about them"?
+- Learning Target quizzes, where students demonstrate skill on the basic skills stuff
+  - I don't want too many of these.
+Maybe only require one successful demo for "Pass"?

+Additionally, give practice problems each week over the skills based stuff so that students can practice.
+This is not graded or taken into account for a grade, though if WeBWorK does something decent I'll use it.

+**General approach to grading:** There's an SBG flavor here with the Learning Target quizzes.
+Maybe call these "Basic Skill Standards" to make that clear.
+Also an ungrading flavor with the portfolio(s).
+Can see the course grade determined like this:

+- You earn a base grade by virtue of number of BSS met and number of Daily Preps completed.
+- Then you make a case at the end of the semester for anything higher than that, using your portfolio.
+As long as the portfolio meets a baseline standard (one proof + one application?) and the base grade is a C, a C is guaranteed.
+Then you can argue for something higher based on the portfolio.